40343450/SEMCourseworkGroupB/use_cases/use_case6.md

+# USE CASE
-#Produce a Report of the top N populated countries in a region where N is provided by the user.
+# Produce a Report of the top N populated countries in a region where N is provided by the user.

-##Goal
+## Goal

-As a user I want to produce a report of the the top N populated countries in a region where N is provided by the user so that the data can be used by the organisation
+As a user I want to produce a report of the top N populated countries in a region where N is provided by the user

-##Scope
+## Scope

 Company.

-##Level
+## Level

 Primary task.

-##Preconditions
+## Preconditions

 The database contains the information about the regions their countries and their populations

-##Success End Condition
+## Success End Condition

-A report is available for user to view.
+A report of the top N populated countries in a region where N is provided by the user is available for user to view.

-##Failed End Condition
+## Failed End Condition

-No report is produced.
+No report of the top N populated countries in a region where N is provided by the user is produced.

-##Primary Actor
+## Primary Actor

 User.

-##Trigger
+## Trigger

 The organisation needs this report to be available to users

-##Main Success Scenario
+## Main Success Scenario

 >- User inputs N
 >- Report is created
->- Report details population of countries
+>- Report details population of countries in a region with count equal to N organised by largest population to smallest
-4. Report is available to users
+>- Report is available to users

-##Extensions
+## Extensions

 >- Country does not exist:
 >- User is notified

-##Sub-variations
+## Sub-variations

 None.

-##SCHEDULE
+## SCHEDULE

 DUE DATE: Release 1.0